samarth54/Instagram-User-Analytics-SQL/README.md

 - Detect potential bots or fake accounts based on unusual activity (e.g., liking every photo).

 ---

-## 🗃️ Dataset Description

-The project uses a simplified relational database with the following tables:

-- `users`: Stores user profile details.
-- `photos`: Contains photo upload data.
-- `likes`: Records which users liked which photos.
-- `tags`: Lists available hashtags.
-- `photo_tags`: Maps tags to photos (many-to-many relationship).

 Queries were executed using **MySQL Workbench**.

----

-## 🚀 How to Run the SQL Scripts

-1. Clone or download this repository.
-2. Open MySQL Workbench and connect to your database.
-3. Open any `.sql` file from the `sql_scripts` folder.
-4. Execute the query to see the results.

 ---

 ## 📌 Query Details